AdilHydari/Parallel-Dictionary/hw4/hw4.md

    - read_memory_avx_unaligned: Throughput of sequentially reading 64-bit memory locations using AVX (256 bit) without alignment.
    - read_memory_every2: Throughput of reading every second 64-bit location
    - read_memory_everyk: Throughput of reading every k-th 64-bit location
+   - read_one_avx: Throughput of repeatedly reading a single 64-bit memory location using AVX (256 bit).
+   - write_one_avx: Throughput of repeatedly writing a single 64-bit memory location using AVX (256 bit).
+   - write_memory_scalar: Throughput of sequentially writing 64-bit memory locations one at a time.
+   - write_memory_avx: Throughput of sequentially writing 64-bit memory locations using AVX (256 bit).

    b.
 Why is write_one so much slower than read_one?

    c.
 Why is read_memory_avx faster than read_memory_scalar if both are reading the same amount of memory sequentially?